-FORREST, HOWARD and CRICKET work in HOWARD'S shed with a makeshift forge and bellows, stripped to the waist.
+FORREST oversees HOWARD and CRICKET work in HOWARD'S shed.
+They, stripped to the waist use a makeshift forge and bellows.
 CRICKET, all bones and rickets, issues instructions as to how to build the submarine stills.

 Forrest and Howard invested their money back into the business and they got old Cricket to lend his expert knowledge and through the months of October and November they hammered out four three hundred gallon submarine stills.
 They was works of art.